-- 17.1 The successful applicant will receive a verbal offer no later than 5 working days after the interview, except in exceptional circumstances which will, wherever possible, be explained to the candidates. - 17.2 An offer letter confirming the appointment should be issued within 3 working days of the verbal offer.
-It must be clearly stated that the offer is subject to preemployment checks and satisfactory references.
+- 17.1 The successful applicant will receive a verbal offer no later than 5 working days (excluding school closure periods) after the interview, except in exceptional circumstances which will, wherever possible, be explained to the candidates. - 17.2 An offer letter confirming the appointment should be issued within 3 working days (excluding school closure periods) of the verbal offer.
+It must be clearly stated that the offer is subject to pre-employment checks and satisfactory references. - 17.3 Before confirmation of a verbal offer for teaching posts the school will check if a qualified teacher is registered with the Teaching Agency. - 17.4 Unsuccessful candidates should be advised no later than 3 working days (excluding school closure periods) after the successful applicant has accepted the post.
+They will be offered feedback on their interview.

-- 17.3 Before confirmation of a verbal offer for teaching posts the school will check if qualified teacher is registered with the General Teaching Council. - 17.4 Unsuccessful candidates should be advised no later than 3 working days after the successful applicant has accepted the post.
-They will be offered feedback on their interview. - 17.5 Application forms for all applicants, accurate records of interview decisions on the standard form plus any other notes, lesson observation notes, test results (whereappropriate) and references for shortlisted candidates should be retained for at least 6 months after the interview has occurred.
+17.5 Application forms for all applicants, accurate records of interview decisions on the standard form plus any other notes, lesson observation notes, test results (where appropriate) and references for shortlisted candidates should be retained for at least 6 months after the interview has occurred.